Why do I need an air purifier?

 pores in the carbon.
 There are so many of these tiny pores that one pound of activated carbon has a surface area of 60 to 150 acres!
 This huge

 surface area makes it ideal for adsorbing gases and odors.
-These chemicals and gases are too small to be trapped by a HEPA filter, but they bond
+Chemicals and gases are too small to be trapped by a HEPA filter, but most bond

-to the enormous surface area in the activated carbon.
-The bigger the carbon filter, the more chemicals it will be able to adsorb and the longer
+readily to the enormous surface area in activated carbon.
+The bigger the carbon filter, the larger the volume chemicals it will be able to adsorb and the longer

 it will keep on working.
-When it's full, it can't adsorb any more and has to be replaced.
+Activated carbon can adsorb roughly 50-65% of its weight in gases, smoke and other chemical vapors.
+When it's full, it cannot adsorb any more and has to be replaced.
+Activated

 What is an impregnated carbon filter?